 German students can apply for the state-provided student benefit for studying abroad (Auslands-BAföG).
 Even students not normally eligible for BAföG within Germany may still be eligible for Auslands-BAföG.

 There are also a variety of scholarships and student loan options available for students in Germany.
 Read more here.

 Students in Austria can apply for the state-provided student benefit for studying abroad (Auslandsbeihilfe).
 Everyone eligible for the regular student benefit within Austria can apply for the extra support for their study abroad period.
 Read more here.

 The French Ministry of Foreign Affairs doesn’t offer scholarships directly for studying abroad.
 You can however apply for certain scholarships based on where you live.
 Read more here.

 Across the world, scholarships are one of the most typical ways to fund your studies.
-In many countries there are many private, public and non-profit organizations offering scholarships and grants for various purposes.
+There are many private, public and non-profit organizations in many countries offering scholarships and grants for various purposes.